Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-YubiHSM2.md

 * Install the  [YubiHSM 2 SDK] on the Web3Signer machine.
 * [Store private keys in the device] using the `opaque-data` algorithm in `hex` format.
-* All private keys on the device must be stored using the same Authentication Key ID and password.
+* All private keys on the device must be accessible using the same authentication key ID and password.

+To communicate with the YubiHSM 2device, Web3Signer uses the PKCS#11 driver to load the [PKCS#11 module] in the SDK.

 !!! important

-    If using multiple YubiHSM devices, then you must install the [YubiHSM 2 SDK] in a different path for each device.
-This is because Web3Signer requires access to the SDKs [PKCS#11 module] which can only load keys from one device.
+    A limitation of the PKCS#11 driver is that it communicates with only one device by loading one instance of the PKCS#11 module.
+If using multiple YubiHSM 2 devices then you must have additional copies of the SDK installation.

+    Additionally, the loaded PKCS#11 module can open only one session when communicating with a YubiHSM 2 device.
+Because [key configuration files] are parsed in parallel, the same authentication key ID and password must be specified in the [key configuration files] for a given device.

 [Configure a signing key configuration file] for each signing key that Web3Signer requires access to.